-Should bad weather or an unforeseen event cause an unexpected cancellation of a seminar session every attempt will be made to contact you.
-Sessions can be made-up by simply attending an additional regular session in subsequent weeks.
-However, if it is determined that a make-up is necessary plans will be made to reschedule.
+Should bad weather or am unforeseen event cause an unexpected cancellation of a seminar session you will be notified through your Doane email account.
+However, if it is determined that a make-up seesion is necessary plans will be made to reschedule.